-The fatality rate for motorcyclists involved in a crash has continued to go up over the past decade, according to the Insurance Information Institute.
+The fatality rate for motorcyclists involved in a crash has continued to increase over the past decade, according to the Insurance Information Institute.
 In 2015, there were 5,076 fatalities from motorcycle crashes in addition to 88,000 injuries.

 That’s just over 59 deaths for every 100,000 registered vehicles; by comparison, both passenger cars and light trucks had fewer than 15 fatalities each for every 100,000 vehicles registered.
 The National Highway Traffic Safety Administration reports that motorcycle riders die in crashes 27 times more often than passengers and drivers in other vehicles and are six times more likely to be injured.

 Just by design, motorcycles are less safe than other vehicles.
 Structurally, cars and trucks provide a passenger with a certain amount of protection in a crash, while motorcycles do not.

 In addition, driving a motorcycle even in the best of conditions requires more skill, focus and situational awareness; motorcycles may be difficult for other drivers to see and therefore are at a greater risk for being involved in a crash.

 Steering Away From Danger

 A 2016 report from the Highway Loss Data Institute, referenced by the Insurance Information Institute, found that certain types of motorcycles were more likely to be involved in crashes than others.
 For example, drivers who ride supersport motorcycles, which are built for racing but then modified and sold for street use, die four times more often than drivers of other types of bikes.
 Supersports also have the highest overall collision losses — at a rate of four times the insurance losses suffered by other kinds of motorcycles.